hphelion/documentation/cli.windows.release-notes.md

 * [Release 1.2.0.6 Features](#v1206)
 * [Release 1.2.0.1 Features](#v1201)

-[Please download the latest version of the Windows PowerShell CLI software (Version 1.3.2.2)](/file/WinCLI-1.3.2.2.zip)!  (**Note**: The 1.3.2.2 release contains bug fixes only, and so no release notes are included for that release.)
+[Please download the latest version of the HP Cloud environment CLI software for Windows PowerShell (Version 1.3.2.2)](/file/WinCLI-1.3.2.2.zip)!  (**Note**: The 1.3.2.2 release contains bug fixes only, and so no release notes are included for that release.)

 <!--##Release 1.3.2.7 Features## {#v1327}